Projected XI example

 Expected 11 Pro

-Pro members see predicted lineups as soon as they are published, giving them the earliest possible read on the match.
+Pro users can view predicted lineups as soon as they are published.

 Public access